 - Spring 2013 - Legislative session, possible consideration of funding for third Olympic Class ferry.

-- Early 2015 - Samish in service (route assignment to be determined).
+- Early 2015 - Samish in service (currently assigned to the San Juan Islands route).

 How can I get more information?